 Because of the significant amount of out-of-pocket payments that may be required by Original Medicare, a booming market of private-sector insurance products has grown up around the government programs.
 These Medicare-related insurance products could be one of the fastest-growing segments of the U.S. health insurance industry overall.
 And they are the part of the market on which consumers may want to focus his or her attention.
 Medicare Info's mission is to help people understand these products and provide tools to assist in the decision making process.

 The market for private-sector Medicare-related coverages can be described as including :

 In order to qualify for most Medicare-related plans, you must meet the standard Medicare eligibility requirements and live in the "geographic service area."
 Medicare-related plans are regulated by each state and approved for sale within geographic service areas.
 In most cases, these areas are organized on a county-by-county basis; in some large urban markets, they're organized on a city or even neighborhood basis.
-If you move out of your geographic service area during a plan's coverage term, you will usually have a Special Enrollment Period that allows you to enroll in another Medicare-related plan approved for sale in your new location or switch to back to traditional Medicare.
+If you move out of your geographic service area during a plan's coverage term, you will usually have a Special Election Period that allows you to enroll in another Medicare-related plan approved for sale in your new location or switch back to Original Medicare.